 Another scan was also done on the IMSI catcher.
-No Paging Messages or IAs were detected although a MS was connected to it.
-This was to be expected as formerly discussed in Section 3.2.2 because the IMSI catcher is not actually part of the providers network and thus cannot receive and forward Paging Messages.
+No Paging Messages or Immediate Assignments were detected although MSs were connected to it.
+That was to be expected as formerly discussed in Section 3.2.2 because the IMSI catcher is not actually part of the providers network and thus cannot receive and forward paging requests.